AkumaVenom/WindowsEventsPlugin-UE5.5/README.md

 This returns the singleton that broadcasts all OS events.

+assign events from "Win Event Manager" to beginplay to make it fire the events properly, refer to the example image above.

 Exposed Blueprint Events

 These events can be assigned/bound to beginplay directly in Blueprint: